fastplotlib/fastplotlib/CONTRIBUTING.md

 * get_rect - musut return [x, y, width, height] that defines the viewport rect for this `PlotArea`

-Properties specifically used by subplots in a gridplot:
+Properties specifically used by subplots in a Figure:

-* parent - A parent if relevant, used by individual `Subplots` in `GridPlot`, and by `Dock` which are "docked" subplots at the edges of a subplot.
+* parent - A parent if relevant, used by individual `Subplots` in `Figure`, and by `Dock` which are "docked" subplots at the edges of a subplot.
-* position - if a subplot within a gridplot, it is the position of this subplot within the `GridPlot`
+* position - if a subplot within a Figure, it is the position of this subplot within the `Figure`

 Other important properties: